-More information and our most up to date list of ISPs that require the use of their outgoing SMTP mail server.
+More information and our most up to date list of Internet Service Providers (ISPs) that require the use of their outgoing SMTP mail server.
 Check with your specific ISP (Internet Service Provider such as Verizon or Optimum) for exact Incoming/Outgoing server settings.

 - Click "Test Account Settings" and if everything is configured properly and your ISP permits outgoing mail.